HubSpot/Rosetta/RosettaJdbi/README.md

   @SqlUpdate("UPDATE my_table "
             +"SET some_field=:some_file, another_field=:another_field "
             +"WHERE id=:id")
-  void update(@RosettaBinder MyRow obj);
+  void update(@BindWithRosetta MyRow obj);
 }
 ```

-This example assumes that `MyRow` contains properties `some_field`, `another_field` and `id` (most likely camel-cased in the Java class but annotated with `@SnakeCase`).
+This example assumes that `MyRow` contains properties `some_field`, `another_field` and `id` (most likely camel-cased in the Java class but annotated with `@RosettaNaming(LowerCaseWithUnderscoresStrategy.class)`).

-`@RosettaBinder` behaves like JDBI's `@BindBean`, but it lets you customize mapped field names using Jackson annotations.
-It's also generally more robust - it supports the not-quite-standard naming conventions, fluent setters, getters without fields, etc.
+`@BindWithRosetta` behaves like JDBI's `@BindBean`, but it lets you customize mapped field names using Jackson annotations.
+It's also generally more robust - it supports the not-quite-standard naming conventions, fluent setters, nested objects (with dot-notation), getters without fields, etc.